 Protections from risks:

-HHS regulations, OHRP, institutional human research protection programs, database or biobank governance policies, and Institutional Review Boards all serve to protect research participants from foreseeable risks.
+The Common Rule regulations, the Office of Human Research Protections (OHRP), institutional human research protection programs, database or biobank governance policies, and Institutional Review Boards all serve to protect research participants from foreseeable risks.
 Study-specific protections should be articulated through the informed consent process and in the consent form.
 For specific discussion regarding protection from privacy risks, see the section on Confidentiality (including privacy and identifiability).

 The most common risk of having blood drawn is mild pain, bleeding, bruising, and infection (rare).